Palm1r/h2loop-assistant-evidence/README.md

 - [ ] Support MCP

 ## Hotkeys

 All hotkeys available in QtCreator Settings
 Also you can find default hotkeys here:

 - To call chat with llm in separate window, you can use:
   - on Mac: Option + Command + W
   - on Windows: Ctrl + Alt + W
   - on Linux: Ctrl + Alt + W
 - To close chat with llm in separate window, you can use:
   - on Mac: Option + Command + S
   - on Windows: Ctrl + Alt + S
   - on Linux: Ctrl + Alt + S
 - To call manual request to suggestion, you can use or change it in settings
   - on Mac: Option + Command + Q
   - on Windows: Ctrl + Alt + Q
   - on Linux with KDE Plasma: Ctrl + Alt + Q
 - To insert the full suggestion, you can use the TAB key
 - To insert word of suggistion, you can use Alt + Right Arrow for Win/Lin, or Option + Right Arrow for Mac
 - To call Quick Refactor dialog, select some code or place cursor and press
   - on Mac: Option + Command + R
   - on Windows: Ctrl + Alt + R
   - on Linux with KDE Plasma: Ctrl + Alt + R

 ## Ignoring Files

-QodeAssist supports the ability to ignore files in context using a .qodeassistignore file.
+QodeAssist supports the ability to ignore files in context using a .h2loopignore file.
 This allows you to exclude specific files from the context during code completion and in the chat assistant, which is especially useful for large projects.

-### How to Use .qodeassistignore
+### How to Use .h2loopignore

-- Create a .qodeassistignore file in the root directory of your project near CMakeLists.txt or pro.
+- Create a .h2loopignore file in the root directory of your project near CMakeLists.txt or pro.
 - Add patterns for files and directories that should be excluded from the context.
 - QodeAssist will automatically detect this file and apply the exclusion rules.

-### .qodeassistignore File Format
+### .h2loopignore File Format

 The file format is similar to .gitignore:

 - Each pattern is written on a separate line
 - Empty lines are ignored
 - Lines starting with # are considered comments
 - Standard wildcards work the same as in .gitignore
 - To negate a pattern, use ! at the beginning of the line

 ```
 # Ignore all files in the build directory
 /build